If you have type 2 diabetes, your doctor might suggest Jardiance (empagliflozin) as a treatment option for you.

 Available strengths of Jardiance (10 mg, 25 mg)

-What are the typical dosages of Jardiance?
+What are the typical dosages of Jardiance in adults?

 Typically, your doctor will start you on a low dosage.
 They will go over the dosing instructions with you.
 In some cases, they may adjust your dosage over time to reach the right amount for you.
 Your doctor will ultimately prescribe the lowest dosage that provides the desired effect.